Hugo Broch

-Hugo Broch (born 6 January 1922) is a German Luftwaffe ace during the Second World War who is credited with 81 victories in 324 missions, all on the Eastern Front.
-He is a recipient of the Knight's Cross of the Iron Cross.
+Hugo Broch (born 6 January 1922) is the last living German Luftwaffe flying ace of the Second World War.
+He is credited with 81 victories in 324 missions, all on the Eastern Front.
+He is a recipient of the Knight's Cross of the Iron Cross, and is one of two living recipients of the award.
+The other recipient is a former Heer officer, Heinz Rafoth.

+Early life

+A childhood interest in planes led to Broch joining the Aviation Hitler Youth near Solingen.
+He assisted in the assembly of the school's glider, an SG38 and flew it before graduating to a Piper.

 World War II

-Broch is a World War II Luftwaffe pilot.
-In January 1943 he arrived on the Eastern Front to serve in II.
-Gruppe of Jagdgeschwader 54 (JG 54—54th Fighter Wing), and claimed his first victory two months later.
+Broch is a former World War II Luftwaffe pilot.
+In January 1943, he arrived on the Eastern Front to serve in World War II as part of Gruppe of Jagdgeschwader 54 (JG 54—54th Fighter Wing) Grünherz (Green Heart), and he claimed his first victory two months later.

 Later life

 Following World War II, Broch became an employee with Agfa in Leverkusen.
 He was a prolific autograph signer, and signed many memorabilia items.
-At age 95 he fulfilled a long held ambition to fly in a Spitfire, the two seat Tr.9 MJ627.
-On 6 January 2022, he turned 100 years old, making him a centenarian.
+At age 95, he fulfilled a long-held ambition to fly in a Spitfire, the two seat Tr.9 MJ627.
+On 6 January 2022, he turned 100.

 Summary of career

 Aerial victory claims

-According to Spick, Broch was credited with 81 aerial victories claimed in 324 combat missions.
+According to US historian David T. Zabecki, Broch was credited with 82 aerial victories.
+Spick also lists him with 81 aerial victories claimed in 324 combat missions.
 All of his victories were recorded over the Eastern Front.
 Mathews and Foreman, authors of Luftwaffe Aces – Biographies and Victory Claims, researched the German Federal Archives and found records for 81 aerial victory claims, all of which claimed on the Eastern Front.